skilesare/immortality/a_new_constitution/article-vii---commentary.md

 _Right XIX_

-_A citizen willing to enter into a trade or provide a service who forfiets all limits of liability and who publically makes known to all parties in a transaction their intent to practice without limited liability shall enjoy the right to practice without the regulation or restriction of any government, national or state; but must pay any levied excises, imposts, duties, or taxes levied on that trade or service as is consistant throughout the union.
+_A citizen willing to enter into a trade or provide a service who forfeits all limits of liability and who publically makes known to all parties in a transaction their intent to practice without limited liability shall enjoy the right to practice without the regulation or restriction of any government, national or state; but must pay any levied excises, imposts, duties, or taxes levied on that trade or service as is consistent throughout the union.
 This right shall not extend to any partnership, group, corporation, or joint stock company._

-The right of individual citizens to enter into commerce without state intevention or over regulation.
-In order to take advantage of this right, one must forfiet any form of limited liability.
+The right of individual citizens to enter into commerce without state intervention or over regulation.
+In order to take advantage of this right, one must forfeit any form of limited liability.

 _